 The Asian Authors Alliance Team

 Kat Cho used to hide books under the bathroom sink and then sneak in there to read after bedtime.
 Her parents pretended not to know.
 This helped when she decided to write a dinosaur time-travel novel at the tender age of nine.
 Sadly, that book was not published.
 She currently lives and works in NYC and spends her free time trying to figure out what kind of puppy to adopt.
-Kat’s YA contemporary fantasy debut, Wicked Fox, comes out with Putnam Books for Young Readers/Penguin June 25, 2019.
+Kat is the international bestselling author of Wicked Fox and Vicious Spirits (Putnam/Penguin).
+As well as the K-pop romcom Once Upon a K-Prom (Disney Books)

 Cindy Pon is the author of Silver Phoenix (Greenwillow), which was named one of the Top Ten Fantasy and Science Fiction Books for Youth by the American Library Association’s Booklist and one of 2009′s best Fantasy, Science Fiction and Horror by VOYA; Serpentine and Sacrifice (Month9Books), which were both Junior Library Guild selections and received starred reviews from School Library Journal and Kirkus, respectively; and WANT (Simon Pulse), also a Junior Library Guild selection, is a near-future thriller set in Taipei.
-RUSE, the sequel, releases 3/12/19.
+The sequel (also released with Simon Pulse) is titled RUSE.
 She is the cofounder of Diversity in YA with Malinda Lo and on the advisory board of We Need Diverse Books.
 Cindy is also a Chinese brush-painting student of nearly two decades.
 Learn more about her books and art at www.cindypon.com.

 Karuna Riazi is a born and raised New Yorker, with a loving, large extended family and the rather trying experience of being the eldest sibling in her particular clan.
 Besides holding a BA in English literature from Hofstra University, she is an online diversity advocate, blogger, and publishing intern.
 Karuna is fond of tea, baking new delectable treats for friends and family to relish, Korean dramas, and writing about tough girls forging their own paths toward their destinies.
 She is the author of The Gauntlet and The Battle.